I am really very pleased with this recipe.

 Put the gelatine in a bowl of cold water to soak.

 Take 7 or 8 espresso cups (or 4 dariole moulds) and rub the insides with a little oil.

 In a heavy, non stick pan gently heat the cream and sugar whilst stirring.
 I use caster sugar that is flavoured with fresh split vanilla pods.
 Pour in a 50 ml cup of strong espresso.
 Just after the creamy mixture comes to a simmer and bubbles round the edge take it off the heat.

 Squeeze the excess water from the gelatine and stir it into the cream.

 Pour the mix through a sieve into a jug, then pour into espresso cups.
 Allow to set in the fridge for 4 or more hours

-You can eat it from the cups or dip them into hot water for 1 minute, slide a sharp knife around the edge and tip onto a plate.
+You can eat it from the cups or dip them briefly into hot water, slide a sharp knife around the edge and tip onto a plate.